 3. AV and Technology

-- Presentations, video playback, and live streaming setups
+- Presentations, video playback, live streaming

 - Registration systems and badge printing

-- Event apps for agendas, networking, and real-time polling
+- Event apps for agendas and networking

-- LED walls with corporate branding, often with strict colour accuracy requirements
+- LED walls with corporate branding

 4. Content and Programming

-- Keynote speakers, panel discussions, and breakout sessions
+- Keynote speakers, panel discussions, breakout sessions

 - Workshop facilitation and interactive formats

-- Networking sessions with structured activities (not just "mingle over drinks")
+- Networking sessions with structured activities

-- Awards and recognition ceremonies with scripted flows
+- Awards and recognition ceremonies

 5. Brand Compliance

-Corporate clients have strict brand guidelines that you must follow precisely:
+Corporate clients have strict brand guidelines:

-- Specific colours, fonts, and logo usage rules (often documented in a 50+ page brand book)
+- Specific colours, fonts, and logo usage rules

-- Approved messaging and taglines - you cannot improvise here
+- Approved messaging and taglines

-- Compliance with industry regulations (especially for pharma, finance, and government events)
+- Compliance with industry regulations

 - No creative freedom beyond the brand playbook